pulumi/docs/content/blog/pulumi-esc-ga/index.md

 ## Pricing

-Starting <b>October 1st, 2024</b>, Pulumi ESC will be billed as follows, with the first payment due November 1st, 2024.
-To help you get started, we are offering free secrets and API calls, depending on your Pulumi Cloud Edition.
+Starting <b>October 1st, 2024</b>, Pulumi ESC will be billed per secret.
+We have heard from customers that this is a familiar pricing dimension that aligns to the value customers get out of ESC.
+To help you get started, we have included a generous free tier of secrets and API calls.

 |                     | Free            | Team           | Enterprise        | Business Critical |
 |---------------------|-----------------|----------------|-------------------|-------------------|